andrewfecenko/Inversion/doc/phase3/planning.md

 - Implement functions to update information in the database.
 - Implement functions to filter an entry given a specific day.
 - Implement functions to extract most common nouns and verbs from a sentence (used to get information about mistakes).

+### Updated plan
+Due to team members having busy schedules, we started work late on the project.
+Some of the features we were planning to implement by March 16th will be delayed to March 28th (Demo day).

+#### Front-end
+- Creating UI for yesterday’s mistakes and the mistakes summary page was delayed.
+- Making all of the pages (except for the Add entry page and Update entry page) consistent was delayed.
+- Making the Collection page (refer to collection.py)  retrieve data from the database was delayed.

+#### Back-end
+- Implementing functions to extract most common nouns and verbs from a sentence was delayed.